linode/linode_api4-python/docs/guides/oauth.rst

 The OAuth 2 exchange works as follows:

 #.
-The end user visits the client application's website and attempt to login
+The end user visits the client application's website and attempts to login
    using OAuth.
 #.
 The client application redirects the end user to the authentication server
    with the client application's client ID and requested OAuth scopes in the